-- The Edit menu contains the common window-based edit facilities of Cut, Copy, Paste, and Clear. - The next menu changes name to indicate which device it is controlling.
+- The Navigator Harlequin RIP menu contains commands for configuring and operating the RIP, as well as for producing output. - The Edit menu contains the common window-based edit facilities of Cut, Copy, Paste, and Clear. - The next menu changes name to indicate which device it is controlling.
 This menu contains commands for controlling output and cutting the media being used on any printers connected to the computer.
 Because the displayed name can change, this documentation refers to it as the Device menu.
-(Figure 2.1, page 41, shows Preview in this position.) - The device does not necessarily have to be a physical output device connected to your machine.
+(Figure 2.1, page 39, shows Preview in this position.) - The device does not necessarily have to be a physical output device connected to your machine.
 The RIP is equally capable of saving an image to a file in a particular format, such as TIFF.
-You can find out more about these options in "Selecting different devices" on page 84. - The Color menu contains commands for starting the Separations Manager and for color management.
-The color management commands depend on optional parts of the Navigator RIP.
-See "ColorProTM menus" on page 46. - The Output menu contains commands for controlling calibration, media management, and output. - The Fonts menu contains commands for installing, deleting, and proofing fonts within the RIP. - When required, the RIP can display other menus to the right of the permanent menus mentioned so far.
+You can find out more about these options in "Selecting different devices" on page 85. - The Color menu contains commands for starting the Separations Manager and for color management.
+The color management commands depend on optional parts of the Navigator Harlequin RIP.
+See "ColorProTM menus" on page 45. - The Output menu contains commands for controlling calibration, media management, and output. - The Fonts menu contains commands for installing, deleting, and proofing fonts within the RIP. - When required, the RIP can display other menus to the right of the permanent menus mentioned so far.
 For example, the Print File menu appears when you have used the Print File command to print a file, and contains commands allowing you to control printing of that file.

 All standard commands in these menus are described in later chapters of this book together with the situations and operations that require you to use them.
-See "Menus affected by optional features" on page 46 for details of menus affected by optional features in the Navigator RIP.
+See "Menus affected by optional features" on page 45 for details of menus affected by optional features in the Navigator Harlequin RIP.